 - on a repayment plan for any fees owed.

-If you cannot reach an agreement, you can get help to resolve your dispute at NSW Fair Trading.
+If you cannot reach an agreement with the operator, you can get help to resolve your dispute at the NSW Civil and Administrative Tribunal (NCAT).

 If you live in social or community housing